alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 > HTML is mainly used for organization of webpage content, CSS is used for definition of
 > content presentation style, and JS defines how the content interacts and behaves with the user.

-Separation of Concerns is a great principle, but I think the drew the line in the wrong place.
+Separation of Concerns is a great principle, but I think they drew the line in the wrong place.
 In this conception of the web page, HTML is essentially the scaffolding that you dress up with CSS (for style) and JS (for interactivity).
 But HTML is inherently interactive, too.
 It's sufficiently interactive to power billion-dollar businesses without a single line of JavaScript.